evolvingweb/chef-deploy-drupal/README.md

 [![BuildStatus](https://secure.travis-ci.org/amirkdv/chef-deploy-drupal.png)](http://travis-ci.org/amirkdv/chef-deploy-drupal)

 #### Description
-Installs, configures, and bootsraps a [Drupal 7](https://drupal.org/drupal-7.0) site running on MySQL and Apache.
+Installs, configures, and bootsraps a [Drupal 6/7](https://drupal.org) site running on MySQL and Apache, and if desired with an Nginx reverse proxy.
 The cookbook supports two main use cases:

 - You have an **existing** Drupal site (code base, database SQL dump, and maybe a bash script to run after everything is loaded) and want to configure a server to serve your site.
-- You want the server to download, install, and serve a **fresh** installation of Drupal 7.
+- You want the server to download, install, and serve a **fresh** installation of Drupal 6/7.

 To see how you can load an existing code base (from local filesystem or from a git repo) and populate the Drupal database with an existing database dump, refer